fkie-cad/eeva/README.md

 ### Build via *Android Studio*

 As this is just the pushed [*Android Studio*](https://developer.android.com/studio) project of E<sup>2</sup>VA, one can just build the app, create own modules, optimize communication between external client and E<sup>2</sup>VA etc.

+## Emulator Hardware Profile

+Up to this point, an AVD (Android Virtual Device) to run E<sup>2</sup>VA can be created by either using a predefined hardware profile in Android Studio (called *Pixel 3*), or by importing the hardware profile in this repository.